Careers360 Logo

 5. Counselling (if applicable): You might be called for a counselling session to discuss your child's preferences and suitability for the program.

-6. Admission Offer: If selected, you'll receive an admission offer with details about fee structure and enrollment procedures.
+6. Admission Offer: If selected, you'll receive an admission offer with details about the fee structure and enrollment procedures.

 DBSE Admission Fields